TotenDev/JSss/README.md

 ---
 #### Finish Upload
-This method will cancel upload, and delete all uploaded chunks.
+This method will cancel upload and delete all uploaded chunks.

 Sample: